dougeby/IntuneDocs/intune/security-baseline-settings-all.md

 ::: zone pivot="microsoft-defender-atp,all"

 ## Placeholder for MDATP baseline settings.
-Only the Preview vesion is availalbe, so no deeper selection here.
+Only the Preview version is available, so no deeper selection here.

 ::: zone-end